jhsware/create-inferno-app-experimental/README.md

   - adding aliases as in old version of create-inferno-app breaks because we have refs to react (possibly due to react-refresh)

 ### Other issues
-TODO: Go through commits on old version to see if we have missed something

 TODO: Figure out publishing workflow and settings

-TODO: Do we really need to import Inferno to use JSX in browser? (commit 8a95d60ec)

 TODO: Depends on react-refresh for robust hot reloading

-TODO: Fix types "@types/react": "*",

-TODO: Fix types  "types": "./lib/react-app.d.ts",

 TODO: Switch from node-sass to dart-sass?

 ### DONE
+DEFER: Fix types "@types/react": "*",
+  (if this is a problem we will hear about it)

+DEFER: Fix types  "types": "./lib/react-app.d.ts",
+  (if this is a problem we will hear about it)

+DEFER: Do we really need to import Inferno to use JSX in browser? (commit 8a95d60ec) (it is working so lets be happy with that)

+- DONE build for production
+  - Inferno is in production mode
+  - source maps are working
+- DONE source-maps working in browser
+  - available in dev mode
+  - available in prod mode

+DONE: Go through commits on old version to see if we have missed something
+  - compared all files to diff of changes done for v7

 DONE: `npm run start` uses Inferno in production build, should use development build
 - index.esm.js:4 You are running production build of Inferno in development mode.
 Use dev:module entry point.